 Because same-sex marriages are now recognized for federal and Connecticut income tax purposes, the filing status options on Connecticut state tax return forms now match the federal filing status options.

-Connecticut's sales tax on the retail sale, lease or rental of most goods increased July 1, 2011, from 6 percent to 6.35 percent.
+Connecticut's sales tax on the retail sale, lease or rental of most goods increased July 1, 2011, from 6% to 6.35%.

-Also effective July 1, 2011: A new luxury sales tax of 7 percent applies to purchases of most motor vehicles costing more than $50,000; jewelry (real and imitation) costing more than $5,000; and apparel and footwear costing more than $1,000.
+Effective July 1, 2015, the state luxury sales tax increased from 7% to 7.75%.
+It applies to purchases of most motor vehicles costing more than $50,000; jewelry (real and imitation) costing more than $5,000; and apparel and footwear costing more than $1,000.
 The clothing tax also applies to handbags, luggage, umbrellas, wallets or watches costing more than $1,000.

 Beginning July 1, 2011, a variety of services also are taxed.
 Among the services now taxed are airport valet parking, yoga instruction, motor vehicle storage and towing, spa treatments and pet grooming, and boarding and obedience services.